 - An executive summary: This is an overview of your business plan.
-It needs to be precise and straight to the point as further intrigues will be discussed in other points.
+It needs to be precise and straight to the point as further intrigues will be discussed in other matters.

-- A company description: This section should bring out who you are and what makes you unique from your competitors.
+- A company description: This section should reveal who you are and what makes you unique from your competitors.

 - A market analysis: This section should demonstrate your knowledge of the local food market and your target audience.

 - An organization & management plan: In this section, you'll like to preview how your business is organized as a legal entity.
-Also, there's the need to list out the business owners, their percentage, and the management team of the company.
-This will help show a clear business organizational system.
+Also, there's the need to list out the business owners, their percentage, and the company's management team.
+This will help show a transparent business organizational system.

-- A service or product line description: In this section, you describe your food menu and your plans to win new customers and evaluate the evolution of the business and address new market trends.
+- A service or product line description: In this section, you describe your food menu and your plans to win new customers, evaluate the business's evolution, and address recent market trends.

 - A marketing & sales strategy: Provide your marketing tactics and advertisement plan that you entail to spread the word about your food truck and include your sales strategy and platforms you plan on using to get above your competition.

-- A funding request: In this section, be specific on how much money you need and describe, in details, how every franc will be spent to grow the food truck business.
+- A funding request: In this section, be specific on how much money you need and describe how every franc will be spent to grow the food truck business.

-- A financial projection: It is sometimes difficult to project your finances, especially for new businesses who do not have a financial history.
-Nevertheless, calculate how much money your business will make over the next two to five years.
+- A financial projection: It is sometimes difficult to project your finances, especially for new businesses that do not have an economic history.
+Nevertheless, calculate how much money your business will make over two to five years.